 Super lifestyles are comprised of the following:

-- A super diet, the kind that is designed around allowing you to consume the total amount of calories, macronutrients, micronutrients and water that you need to support your specific goals and overall health, all of which is put together in whatever way is most preferable, enjoyable, convenient and sustainable for you as possible. #PECS (My free diet guide covers everything: The Best Diet Plan)
+- A super diet, the kind that allows you to consume the total amount of calories, macronutrients, micronutrients, and water that you need to support your specific goals and overall health, all of which is put together in whatever way is most preferable, enjoyable, convenient, and sustainable for you as possible (aka The PECS Method).

 - A super workout, the kind that is designed with your specific training needs and goals in mind, built around the proven fundamentals of what is optimal for reaching those goals.
-(My free weight training guide covers everything: The Ultimate Weight Training Routine)
+(My free weight training guide is a good place to start: The Ultimate Weight Training Routine)

 - A super sufficient amount of sleep and sleep quality, ideally in the range of 7-9 hours per night.